The Men Who Stare at Goats (film): Critical response

 On review website Rotten Tomatoes, the film holds an approval rating of 51% based on 216 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads: "Though The Men Who Stare at Goats is a mostly entertaining, farcical glimpse of men at war, some may find its satire and dark humor less than edgy."
-Metacritic assigned the film a weighted average score of 54 out of 100, based on 33 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 54 out of 100, based on 33 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 George Clooney's performance was very positively received.
 Mike Sheridan of entertainment.ie wrote, "Clooney shines in this remarkable story, based on actual events...Clooney is now pretty much the sole bearer of the 'classic movie star' tag, and once again, he injects a performance with a Coen brothers level of quirky.
 His twitches, his more ponderous moments; you buy this character because it's Clooney, and he's exceptional here."

 John Sergeant complaint

-The film is inspired by British journalist Jon Ronson's book, which was accompanied by the 2004 Channel 4 three-part documentary Crazy Rulers of the World.
+The film is inspired by British journalist Jon Ronson's book, which was accompanied by the 2004 television documentary Crazy Rulers of the World.
 In turn, Ronson had dedicated his book to producer John Sergeant, who worked intensely through 2003 and 2004 on the documentary.
 However, Sergeant has complained he has not received any credit for his part in formulating what was the inspiration for the film.
 Yet, Sergeant's version of events is corroborated by a number of sources: the book The Men Who Stare at Goats itself is dedicated to Sergeant, and the afterword states: "John's research and guidance can be found on every page".
 Further, Colonel John B. Alexander – one of the story's leaders – has written to Sergeant: "If you want support for your position, tell reporters (or lawyers) to contact me.
 You were definitely the key person in developing the whole Goats project."

-Release

 Home media

 The Men Who Stare at Goats was released on DVD and Blu-ray Disc in Region 1 on March 23, 2010, and was released in Region 2 on April 19, 2010.
 The extras include "Goats Declassified: The Real Men of the First Earth Battalion".